maxvfischer/DIY-CNC-machine/README.md

 ### Assemble stepper motor drivers and tune VRef

-One small heatsink was attached to each stepper driver.
+One small heatsink was attached to each DRV8825 stepper driver.

 ![vref_stepper_drivers_1](./images/build/frame/vref_stepper_drivers_1.jpg)

 ![vref_stepper_drivers_2](./images/build/frame/vref_stepper_drivers_2.jpg)

 Before the stepper motors were connected to the CNC shield, the stepper motor drivers' VRef needed to be tuned.
 The VRef regulates the voltage from the stepper driver to the stepper motor.
-If the VRefs are set to high, it can damage the stepper motors.
+If the VRefs are set to high, it can damage the stepper motors by supplying to much voltage.

 The CNC shield was first attached to the Arduino Uno.